sorinboia/nginx-experience-aws/guide/6controller.md

 You will see the microgateway we just deployed listed.
 If it is not there wait for about 2 minutes, it might take a little bit of time for the instance to register.

-7. Let's get the EXTERNAL-IP of the microgateway service we just published, we will use it later within our config.
+7. Get the EXTERNAL-IP of the microgateway service we just published, we will use it later within our config.

 <pre>
 Command: